 London / Cloyne, Co.
 Cork / South America

 1896 – 1991

-In 1927, she participated in a six-month scientific expedition in the Mato Grosso, Brazil, where she collected 38 species of dragonfly, 3 of which were new species.
-She went on to make scientific expeditions to Southeast Asia in 1929, where she collected hundreds of moths and butterflies; to Kenya, Uganda, Rhodesia and South Africa in 1934, where she identified six new species of butterfly and dragonfly; and to Cape Town and Zimbabwe in 1937.
-She contracted malaria in 1937 and was forced to return to London, and was prevented from returning to Africa by the outbreak of World War II.
+In 1927, she participated in a six-month-long scientific expedition in the Mato Grosso, Brazil, where she collected 38 species of dragonfly, three of which were new species.
+She went on to make scientific expeditions to south-east Asia in 1929, where she collected hundreds of moths and butterflies; to Kenya, Uganda, Zimbabwe (then Rhodesia) and South Africa in 1934, where she travelled alone and identified six new species of butterfly and dragonfly; and to Cape Town and Zimbabwe in 1937.
+She forced to return to London when she contracted malaria in 1937, and was prevented from returning to Africa by the outbreak of World War II.

 Longfield did not limit herself to quietly cataloguing species in the museum.
-She regularly published her findings, sat on museum committees, and was a member of the Entomological Society, the Royal Geographical Society and the London Natural History Society.
+She regularly published her findings, sat on museum committees, and was a member of the Entomological Society, the Royal Geographical Society, and the London Natural History Society.
 In 1937, she published the sell-out The Dragonflies of the British Isles, which became the standard handbook on the topic.

-She retired from London’s Natural History Museum in 1957 and returned to Cloyne, Co.
-Cork, but never stopped travelling or studying entomology.
+She retired from London’s Natural History Museum in 1956 and returned to Cloyne, but never stopped travelling or studying entomology.
 Two dragonfly species were named in her honour: Corphaeschna longfieldae (Brazil) and Agrionopter insignis cynthiae (Tanimbar Islands).
 She donated her personal archive and library, some 500 volumes, to the Royal Irish Academy in 1979, and her Irish specimen collection to the Natural History Museum in Dublin.